t2-world/t2.world/t2-PROTOCOL-API.md

 **description**

-this method update the title and content hash key of the item with the given ID.
+This method update the title and hh(hash key after uploading content to arweave) of an existing item. a new version of hh is added to the item. contains id, title and hh(hash key after uploading content to arweave).

+Need to verify that the sender is creator of the item.

+Need to verify that the calling address of this method is T2World. author can set the address of T2World to this contract.

 ### getItems